The 8 key leadership skills you need to know in 2024

 Anyone can be placed in a leadership role, but to be good and thrive in that position requires solid leadership skills.
-Good leadership skills are top of the list of competencies that recruiters need to focus on when hiring people or when managers promote leaders from within the organization.
+Leadership skills are typically at the top of the list of competencies that recruiters focus on when hiring, or when managers are promoted from within an organization.

-The 8 key leadership skills you need to know:
+8 key leadership skills you need to know about:

 1. Relationship building (the foundation of a high-performing team)

 Some leaders will say they that they do not need to be loved in the workplace to succeed.
 This may be true, but to build a cohesive and more engaged team, great managers need the leadership skills to forge strong working relationships with their employees.